rishi1134/ArmNN_Build_x86_64_Linux/README.md

 ```
 pip3 install pyarmnn-26.0.0.tar.gz
 ```
-### You can now verify that PyArmNN library is installed and check PyArmNN version using :
+### You can now verify that PyArmNN library is installed and check PyArmNN version using:
 ```
 pip3 show pyarmnn
 ```